Hannah Kempfer

-Hannah Jensen Kempfer (December 22, 1880 – September 27, 1943) was a Minnesota schoolteacher, farmer and politician.
-She was a member of the Minnesota House of Representatives from 1923 to 1930 and from 1933 to 1942, representing District 50 and Otter Tail County.
-Kempfer was one of the four women first elected to the Minnesota legislature in 1922 after women's suffrage.
+Hannah Jensen Kempfer (December 22, 1880 – September 27, 1943) was a Norwegian-American schoolteacher, farmer, and politician.
+She was a member of the Minnesota House of Representatives from 1923 to 1930 and from 1933 to 1942, representing District 50 that covered Otter Tail County.
 Born on a ship in the North Sea, Kempfer was adopted by a Norwegian family that immigrated to the United States in 1885.
 Her family settled in Minnesota and squatted a piece of railroad land where she grew up in poverty.
 She became a teacher at a small rural schoolhouse.
+Kempfer was one of the four women first elected to the Minnesota legislature in 1922 after women's suffrage.
 As a legislator, she championed the rights of children and fought for the conservation of natural resources.
 She introduced legislation to protect the Showy Lady's slipper, Minnesota's state flower.

-Biography

-Early life, education and career
+Early life and education

-Johannah Josephine was born on December 22, 1880 in the North Sea on a ship sailing under a British flag.
+Johannah Josephine was born on December 22, 1880, in the North Sea on a ship sailing under a British flag.
 Her father was a sailor and her mother an unwed stewardess.
 Her mother left her in Stavanger, Norway, where she was taken to an orphanage.
 Ole and Martha Jensen, a shipbuilder and his wife who had recently lost their only child, adopted Johannah in March 1881.
-The Jensens immigrated to Adams, Minnesota in 1885 where they stayed with relatives.
+The Jensens immigrated to Adams, Minnesota, in 1885 where they stayed with relatives.

 In 1889, the Jensens moved to Otter Tail County and, being very poor, squatted a piece of property that belonged to the railroad.
 When Johannah Josephine was 12, she took the train to Fergus Falls to find work.
 She was taken in by the family of a milkman.
 She attended both Fergus Falls High School and Park Region Luther College in Fergus Falls.
 A teacher shortened her name to Hannah.